Search Programs

 Another option is offered through Lancaster County Career and Technology Center.
 Future vet techs will complete a 21-month, 74-credit associate degree program (AST) at the Willow Street campus.
 Combining classroom theory with laboratory experience, the program trains students on topics such as care, proper washing, surgical procedures, feeding techniques, and overall care of animals.

 Courses include laboratory animals, avians, and exotics; large animal science; veterinary practice management; emergency small animal; surgical dentistry; veterinary nutrition; veterinary anesthesia; and more.
-Notably, 38 percent of candidates from Lancaster County CTC passed the VTNE on their first try between 2020 and 2023—the latest data available as of 2023.
+Notably, 56.76 percent of candidates from Lancaster County CTC passed the VTNE on their first try between 2021 and 2024—the latest data available as of November 2024.

 Graduates will be prepared to perform several tasks such as obtaining animal health records, scheduling appointments, admitting and discharging patients, filing medical records, handling receipts, performing basic client education, and all aspects of customer relations.